TangoisdownHQ/TID-Recon-Dog/README.md

  Decoy Container API tokens, Secrets

+---

 🔐 Licensing
 This project is commercially licensed.

-To request a license key, partnership, or enterprise license: 📩 Email: support@yourdomain.com
+To request a license key, partnership, or enterprise license: 📩 Email: tangoisdown@Tutanota.de [THE UPLOADED FILES ARE THE BASE CODE FOR THE TOOL.
+NOT THE FULL CODE]

+---

 📣 Contact
 🔗 GitHub Issues